msteudtn/Mat-O-Wahl/readme.md

 - Permitted: Commercial Use, Distribution, Modification, Patent Use, Private Use
 - Forbidden: Hold Liable

-## HELP / CONTACT
+## HELP / CONTACT / CHANGELOG

-- You can find further information on-line at https://www.mat-o-wahl.de
+- You can find further information and documentation on-line at https://www.mat-o-wahl.de
-- or in the help-file under `/SYSTEM`
 - or via email (see below)
+- Changes to earlier versions in the changelog https://github.com/msteudtn/Mat-O-Wahl/blob/master/system/changelog.md

 If you should find Mat-O-Wahl useful, I would be happy about a **short notice from you** by email.